semoglou/Python-Projects/README.md

-**Matrix_Calculator** | Linear Algebra calculator for matrices operations **Visual_Sorting** | Interactive visualisation of sorting algorithms **Collatz_Conjecture** | Plots that visualize the Collatz conjecture for different ranges of input values
+**Matrix_Calculator** | Linear Algebra calculator for matrices operations **Visual_Sorting** | Interactive visualisation of sorting algorithms **Collatz_Conjecture** | Plots that visualize the Collatz conjecture for different ranges of input values **Game_of_Life** | Implementation of Conway's Game of Life, a cellular automaton that simulates the evolution of a population of cells on a two-dimensional grid